-The Delegations of Authority and Terms of Reference of the Board, the Investment Committee and the Group Management Committee outlines the matters reserved by the RE Board, the Investment Committee and those delegated to senior management.
+The Delegations of Authority and Terms of Reference of the Board and the Investment Committee outlines the matters reserved by the RE Board, the Investment Committee and those delegated to senior management.
 The Chief Executive Officer is responsible for the overall management and performance of the Responsible Entity.
 This includes managing its business and operations in accordance with the strategy, plans, risk appetite and policies approved by Dexus.